stencho/Lorikeet/README.md

 # Lorikeet

-A small program for setting the color of sets of WS2812 RGB LED strips
+A small program for setting the color of a WS2812 RGB LED strip connected to an Arduino.

 Mostly incomplete.
 It has a plugin system, but it also can't even save or load settings yet.
 Uses NAudio and SlimDX for the plugin system.